poingstudios/godot-admob-ios/README.md

 - Supports nearly all Ad Formats: **Banner**, **Interstitial**, **Rewarded**, **Rewarded Interstitial**. 📺
 - GDPR Compliance with UMP Support. ✉️
 - Targeting Capabilities. 🎯
-- Seamless integration with Mediation partners: **AdColony**, **Meta**, **Vungle**. 💰
+- Seamless integration with Mediation partners: **Meta**, **Vungle**. 💰
 - CI/CD for streamlined development and deployment. 🔄🚀
-- Features a dedicated [Godot Plugin](https://github.com/Poing-Studios/godot-admob-plugin), reducing the need for extensive coding. 🔌
+- Features a dedicated [Godot Plugin](https://github.com/PoingStudios/godot-admob-plugin), reducing the need for extensive coding. 🔌
-- There is also an [Android Plugin](https://github.com/Poing-Studios/godot-admob-android) available, which has the same behavior. 🤖
+- There is also an [Android Plugin](https://github.com/PoingStudios/godot-admob-android) available, which has the same behavior. 🤖

 ## 🙋‍♂️How to use
-- We recommend you to use the [AdMob Plugin](https://github.com/Poing-Studios/godot-admob-plugin), you can download direcly from [Godot Assets](https://godotengine.org/asset-library/asset/2063).
+- We recommend you to use the [AdMob Plugin](https://github.com/PoingStudios/godot-admob-plugin), you can download direcly from [Godot Assets](https://godotengine.org/asset-library/asset/2063).
-- After download, we recommend you to read the [README.md](https://github.com/Poing-Studios/godot-admob-plugin/blob/master/README.md) of the Plugin to know how to use.
+- After download, we recommend you to read the [README.md](https://github.com/PoingStudios/godot-admob-plugin/blob/master/README.md) of the Plugin to know how to use.

 ## 📦Installing:

 ### 📥Download
-- To get started, download the `poing-godot-admob-ios-v{{ your_godot_version }}.zip` file from the [releases tab](https://github.com/Poing-Studios/godot-admob-ios/releases).
-We recommend checking the [supported Godot version](https://github.com/Poing-Studios/godot-admob-versions/blob/master/versions.json) before proceeding.
-You can also use the [AdMob Plugin](https://github.com/Poing-Studios/godot-admob-plugin) for this step by navigating to `Tools -> AdMob Download Manager -> iOS -> LatestVersion`.
+- To get started, download the `poing-godot-admob-ios-v{{ your_godot_version }}.zip` file from the [releases tab](https://github.com/PoingStudios/godot-admob-ios/releases).
+We recommend checking the [supported Godot version](https://github.com/PoingStudios/godot-admob-versions/blob/master/versions.json) before proceeding.
+You can also use the [AdMob Plugin](https://github.com/PoingStudios/godot-admob-plugin) for this step by navigating to `Tools -> AdMob Download Manager -> iOS -> LatestVersion`.

 ### 🧑‍💻Usage
 - Video tutorial: https://youtu.be/WpVGn7ZasKM.
-- Inside `poing-godot-admob-ios-v{{ your_godot_version }}.zip` you downloaded, you will face some folders like `'ads'`, `'adcolony'`, `'meta'`, `'vungle'`.
+- Inside `poing-godot-admob-ios-v{{ your_godot_version }}.zip` you downloaded, you will face some folders like `'ads'`, `'meta'`, `'vungle'`.
 To AdMob works only `'ads'` is required, but if you want [Mediation](https://support.google.com/admob/answer/13420272?hl=en), you need the other folders.
 - Move the content inside the folder which you need into ```res://ios/plugins``` directory on your Godot project.
 - Update the configuration in ```res://ios/plugins/poing-godot-admob-ads.gdip```.
 The `GADApplicationIdentifier` is required to change when release your game.
 - If you are using Mediation: On `SKAdNetworkItems` in `.gdip` file, you can remove the comments of the [Mediations Networks](https://developers.google.com/admob/ios/choose-networks) which you are using.
-- Export the project enabling the `Ad Mob`, if you have Mediation, also mark `Ad Mob Meta`, `Ad Mob AdColony` etc...
+- Export the project enabling the `Ad Mob`, if you have Mediation, also mark `Ad Mob Meta`, etc...

 ### 💻Xcode preparation
 - Go to `{{ ios_xcode_export_folder }}/{{your_project_name}}/ios/plugins/poing-godot-admob/scripts/` folder and open the terminal (must be inside this folder).